kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 // AdmissionHookClientConfig contains the information to make a TLS
 // connection with the webhook type AdmissionHookClientConfig struct {
     // Service is a reference to the service for this webhook.
-It must communicate
-	// on port 443
+If there is only
+    // one port open for the service, that port will be used.
+If there are multiple
+    // ports open, port 443 will be used if it is open, otherwise it is an error.
 	Service ServiceReference
 	// CABundle is a PEM encoded CA bundle which will be used to validate webhook's server certificate.
 	CABundle []byte